 This neurotransmitter, when plugged into its receptor (think plug and wall socket), helps to reduce our appetite, or need for sexual behavior (not always a bad thing), and it also suppresses our perception of pain.
 When we don’t have enough serotonin or serotonin receptors, humans tend to experience a nasty aggressive behavior, a negative emotion.
 It has been shown that people with depression also tend to have fewer receptors in the Hippocampus of the brain (involved in memory consolidation and mood regulation).
 Antidepressants take this lack of serotonin into account.
 You have heard of Prozac and Zoloft.
-These types of medicine are called serotonin re-uptake inhibitors (SSRIs).
+These types of medicine are called serotonin reuptake inhibitors (SSRIs).
 When the brain decided it has had enough of this transmitter, little ferries (re-uptake carries) scoop up the excess and store it for late use.
-Zoloft and Prozac stop these ferries from scooping up all of the serotonin, leading to a more positive emotions.
+Zoloft and Prozac stop these ferries from scooping up all of the serotonin, leading to a more positive emotion.
 Neat, huh?
 SCIENCE.

 This neurotransmitter can be thought of as the “lovey-dovey” molecule.
 That just tickles my fancy already!
 This molecule is released to help support feelings of love, trust, and comfort in animals, including us super-groovy humans.
 Having plenty of oxytocin helps us to have confidence, more self-esteem, and it just so happens to lower cortisol levels in the blood and blood pressure (punches stress in the mouth).
 Want to get rid of stress, help build the relationship with your significant other, gain confidence in your job and future?
 You need some oxytocin in your life.

 For those of you who love a thrill, this will be your favorite neurotransmitter.
-Endorphins, or “endogenous morphine” is the easiest method to gain a natural high, that won’t leave you feeling terrible afterwards.
+Endorphins, or “endogenous morphine” is the easiest method to gain a natural high, that won’t leave you feeling terrible afterward.
 Endogenous meaning made inside the brain, morphine meaning that awesome stuff doctors give you to take away all of your pain and worries.
-If you have ever experienced a “runner’s high,” you have experienced a release of endorphins.
-These are the brain and body’s way of coping with extended amounts of exercise or stress.
+If you have ever experienced a “runner’s high” you have experienced a release of endorphins.
+These are the brain and the body’s way of coping with extended amounts of exercise or stress.
 They are our own healthy and natural painkillers, which help us perceive stress or pain as being lower than it actually is.

 HOW CAN I GET IT? -If you want a nice dose of endorphins, just go for a run or exercise a little bit.
-Not only will you look and perceive yourself better, you will FEEL BETTER.
+Not only will you look and perceive yourself better, but you will also FEEL BETTER.
 An easier way is to take a bite of a chocolate bar.
 Chocolate tends to give most humans a tiny endorphin rush.
 Ever wonder why we crave it so much?